-- You must use an Alpha keypad. - The system arms only if all partitions are "ready to arm." - If any partition is "not ready," the system does not arm at all. - You can use the GOTO command to bypass open zones before arming. - If any partition is already armed when global arming is attempted, that partition remains in its existing armed state.
+- You must use a Custom English touchpad. - The system arms only if all partitions are "ready to arm." - If any partition is "not ready," the system does not arm at all. - You can use the GOTO command to bypass open zones before arming. - If any partition is already armed when global arming is attempted, that partition remains in its existing armed state.

-Security Code) + [0] + arm command (see list below)
+$\left] \square \square + [0] + arm command (see list below)\right]$